The Butrans patch is a pain relieving drug from the opioid family.

 Yes, you can take breakthrough medication while on the buprenorphine patch.

-Morphine, Oxycodone, Hydromorphone and Tramadol all can be administered to add an analgesic effect for the occassional breakthrough pain, as they do not prove an antagonist to Butrans.
+Morphine, Oxycodone, Hydromorphone, and Tramadol all can be administered to add an analgesic effect for the occasional breakthrough pain, as they do not prove an antagonist to Butrans.

 If you want a more technical explanation: Buprenorphine is an agonist/antagonist because it has agonist effect on the mu opioid receptor and some antagonism at the kappa opioid receptor.